FHYAA Coach Code of Conduct and Ethics

 Adult supervisors shall adhere to all rules and safety codes of an individual sport

 Adult supervisors shall endeavor to establish and maintain close rapport with the parents of their team’s members.
-This is important in promoting team spirit, support at games, and development of a good adult-to-adult relationships, as examples for young people.
+This is important in promoting team spirit, support at games, and development of good adult-to-adult relationships, as examples for young people.

 Adult supervisors and other officials associated with FHYAA shall endeavor to set the best possible example for youths to follow when engaged in any FHYAA activity.